113ll3/Ibmclouddocscli/idt/setting_up_idt.md

 # Setting up the {{site.data.keyword.dev_cli_notm}} CLI
 {: #add-cli}

 The {{site.data.keyword.dev_cli_short}} CLI is a command line approach for creating, developing, and deploying applications for developers who want to use a command line to develop end-to-end web, mobile, and microservice applications.
+Quickly get started with the recommended toolset by running one of the following scripts.
 {: shortdesc}

-## Prerequisites
+## Prerequisites for {{site.data.keyword.dev_cli_notm}}
 {: #prereq}

 Sign up for [{{site.data.keyword.Bluemix_notm}}](https://www.bluemix.net).

-*  If you're using Microsoft Windows&trade;, you must use Windows 10 or later.
+*  If you're using Microsoft Windows &trade;, you must use Windows 10 or later.

 * You must use the stable channel for Docker, with a minimum version of 1.13.1.

-## Install
+## How to install {{site.data.keyword.dev_cli_notm}}
 {: #installation}

-To install the tool, you can run the relevant command to start the installer.
-This installs dependencies as well, such as the IBM Cloud CLI, Kubernetes, Helm, and Docker.
+To install the toolset, you can run the relevant command to start the installer.
+This installs the following recommended tools for {{site.data.keyword.Bluemix_notm}} development (if not already installed): `Homebrew` (Mac only), `Git`, `Docker`, `Helm`, `kubectl`, `curl`, {{site.data.keyword.Bluemix_notm}} CLI, {{site.data.keyword.dev_cli_notm}} plug-in, Cloud Functions plug-in, Container Registry plug-in, Container Service plug-in, and `sdk-gen` plug-in.
 To install, use these installation steps:

 **Mac and Linux:**